JKU-ICG/xai-assignment_model_explanations/README.md

 * Breifly summarize the approach.
 * Categorize this explainability approach according to the criteria by Hohman et al.
 * Interpret the results here.
 How does it help to explain your model?

+### Summary of Approaches
+Write a short summary that reflects on all approaches and which one is beneficial.